 The game-changer breast pump

-Around the time I took the course of Domperidome, I received a pre-release Lola&Lykke breast pump to test as part of the Made for Mums awards and it absolutely was a game changer for me.
+Around the time I took the course of Domperidome, I received a pre-release Lola&Lykke single electric breast pump to test as part of the Made for Mums awards and it absolutely was a game changer for me.
 Straight away I was so much more comfortable as the pump didn’t hurt me, so I was able to pump for longer and more frequently.
 The design of the flexible breast shield also manages to extract more milk than the other pumps I have used.
 I think because it stimulates more breast tissue when it is expressing which mimics a baby’s method of feeding more closely.
 This meant my supply shot up rapidly as I pumped 8 times a day.

 One of the things that I love about this pump is that I’m not tied down by tubes or cables when I am using it, and I can have one hand free to do breast compressions to ensure I drain the milk effectively.
 I believe this helped to stimulate my supply too.

 The pump has been all over the place with me too, I’ve expressed in cafes, and restaurants and even in the park!
 It fits into my changing bag easily and is really simple to recharge with the USB cable.